visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 6. Click *Query*.

   * The result will be displayed in a new Window.
-By default the x-axis will be cycle and the y-axis will be the weighted summation of the "pressure".
+By default the x-axis will be cycle and the y-axis will be the weighted summation of the *pressure*.

 .. figure:: images/DataAnalysis-QueryWeightedVariableSumOutput.png